benwiley4000/vtt-translate/README.md

 * `apiKey`: A valid Google Cloud Translation API key
 * `params.source`: A [language code supported by Google's Neural Machine Translation Model](https://cloud.google.com/translate/docs/languages#languages-nmt), corresponding to the language of the source text (e.g. `'en'`)
 * `params.target` A language code corresponding to the translation target language
+* `params.restoredCuesPathname`: A pathname pointing to a JSON file saved with a backup of previously translated cues (see error handling)

 #### Returns
 A `Promise` which resolves with the full text of the translated vtt file (as a string)

+#### Error handling
+If you `.catch` an error and the error has a `translatedCues` property, you can save that object to a json file and restore it later with `params.restoredCuesPathname`.
+This allows downloading a translation across multiple days if your API request quota is too small to download the translation in one day.